cloudfoundry-community-attic/LEGACY-bosh-getting-started/troubleshooting/recreate-microbosh-config.md

 # How to recreate microbosh config

-If you move to a new machine, if `~/.microbosh` is accidentally deleted, or if you need to update any BOSH configuration (change your AWS credentials) then this is the troubleshooting guide for you.
+If you move to a new machine, if `~/.chefbosh` is accidentally deleted, or if you need to update any BOSH configuration (change your AWS credentials) then this is the troubleshooting guide for you.

-## Recreate .microbosh
+## Recreate .chefbosh

 ```
-mkdir -p ~/.microbosh
+mkdir -p ~/.chefbosh
-chmod 700 ~/.microbosh
+chmod 700 ~/.chefbosh
-cd ~/.microbosh
+cd ~/.chefbosh

 git clone git://github.com/drnic/bosh-getting-started.git
-cp -r bosh-getting-started/examples/microbosh/* .
+cp -r bosh-getting-started/examples/chefbosh/* .
 vim config.yml
 ```